 Your Dynamic Search Ads campaign should never be your biggest campaign or even one of the top five campaigns in your account.
 Unless you know what you’re doing.

 To ensure this doesn’t happen, you should routinely identify search terms from your DSA campaign, and add them as keywords/ad groups in your current campaigns.

 But how many clicks should a search term have before you add it to a campaign?

-My thoughts on when you should move search terms from DSA to a regular campaign has changed over the years.
+My thoughts on when you should move search terms from DSA to a regular campaign have changed over the years.

 These days, Google has become pretty good at combining audience data with search terms to determine when your ad should be triggered.
 This means that the threshold for adding keywords to your campaigns should be pretty high.

-Depending on the complexity in the account, then my recommended limit is around 30-50 clicks per 30 days.
+Depending on the complexity of the account, then my recommended limit is around 30-50 clicks per 30 days.

 For accounts with a lot of SKUs, I recommend going much higher.